Guidance for policy and decision makers to help them consider the value of a natural capital approach.

 - identify new evidence and areas for development

-ENCA is recommended for use by HM Treasury's Green Book: appraisal and evaluation in central government (2020) and represents supplementary guidance to the Green Book.
+HM Treasury’s Green Book: appraisal and evaluation in central government (2022) and supplementary guidance to the Green Book recommend using ENCA.

-You should check that you’re using the latest versions of these resources.
+You should check that you’re using the latest versions of the ENCA resources.
 Defra updates them regularly with new evidence.

-ENCA guidance is a comprehensive document providing information and resources for Natural Capital.
-It covers:
+ENCA guidance is a comprehensive document providing information on:

 - the natural capital framework